Adam-Crockett/memories_project/README.md

 ## Learning purposes of project

 - Use Redux for a scalable application.
+- Manage a datebase of users and related post content.
 - Use the OAuth 2.0 API with Google for authentication and authorization.
 - Create a variety of user interactions such as:
   - signup